 - Maximize your workouts using simplified heart rate zones (Fat Burn, Cardio and Peak).
 Splash proof.
 Do not shower with the device or submerge it in water

-- See call, text & calendar notifications on the OLED display; Automatically track how long and how well you sleep and wake with a silent vibrating alarm.
+- See call, text and calendar notifications on the OLED display; Automatically track how long and how well you sleep and wake with a silent vibrating alarm.
 Reminders to move

 Fitbit opened in 2007 and is the main company people think about when they imagine activity trackers.